MLS Santa Clara, Real Estate in Santa Clara, CA

 In 1769, when European Jose Francisco Ortega came to what would become Santa Clara, he found the land inhabited by the Ohlone Indians.
-Spain was in the throes if colonizing California by building twenty-one missions that were dotted along 600 miles of the California coast.
+Spain was in the throes of colonizing California by building twenty-one missions that were dotted along 600 miles of the California coast.
 Franciscan priests chose the valley Ortega had discovered and established their eighth mission, Mission Santa Clara de Asis, which was founded on January 12, 1777.

-In 1821, Mexico gained its independence from Spain and by 1836, Mission Santa Clara was controlled by civil commissioners whose duty it was to administer the “return of the land to the native population.”
-Three years later, the Mexican governor commenced issuing expansive land grants to a few of remaining Ohlone Indians whom he favored.
+In 1821, Mexico gained its independence from Spain and by 1836, Mission Santa Clara was controlled by civil commissioners whose duty was to administer the “return of the land to the native population.”
+Three years later, the Mexican governor commenced issuing expansive land grants to a few of the remaining Ohlone Indians whom he favored.
 Many of the new landowners use their ranchos for grazing cattle.

 The American frontier had worked its way westward to California in the 1840s and the land that once belonged to Mexico became the 31st state in the union.
 An influx of new settlers headed west, many drawn to California by the Gold Rush of 1849 and the promise of incredible wealth.
 When this failed to materialize, many of the 49ers recognized a new possibility of agricultural wealth offered by the fertile Santa Clara Valley.

 In the 1850s as more gold seekers settled in the area, the town of Santa Clara began to take shape.
-The town site was surveyed and divided into 100-yard-square lots.
+The townsite was surveyed and divided into 100-yard-square lots.
 One parcel was given to each citizen with the caveat that, to retain ownership, a house must be built on it within ninety days.
 An additional twenty-three houses were brought over from Boston and set up in the fledgling town.
-Around the same time, Santa Clara began to cultivate its commercial center, constructing hotels, a schoolhouse, church, and mercantile businesses.
+Around the same time, Santa Clara began to cultivate its commercial center, constructing hotels, a schoolhouse, a church, and mercantile businesses.

 A college (now the acclaimed Santa Clara University) was established on the site of Mission Santa Clara in 1851.
-Named in honor of the Mission, Santa Clara College became a prominent landmark of the developing municipality.
+Named in honor of the Mission, Santa Clara College became a prominent landmark in the developing municipality.
 Santa Clara officially incorporated as a town on July 5, 1852, becoming a state-chartered city ten years later.
 By the early 1960s, Santa Clara stretched two miles long and one and a half miles wide.
 On the outskirts of its borders were numerous family farms and orchards.

-Another prominent Santa Clara business was Pacific Manufacturing Company.
+Another prominent Santa Clara business was the Pacific Manufacturing Company.
 Established in 1874, they were a significant producer of lumber, millwork, sashes, doors, moldings, and trim work in addition to coffins and caskets.
 It remained the principal supplier of wood products on the Pacific Coast until it closed its doors in 1960.

 Flower and vegetable seed farms flourished, blanketing the land in and around Santa Clara.
 J. M. Kimberlin and Company was Santa Clara’s first seed business.
 Established in 1875, Kimberlin eventually became the largest seed grower on the Pacific Coast.
 Following suit after the closure of J.M.
 Kimberlin, C. C. Morse and Company ultimately became the largest global seed producer.
 Their main warehouse was located near the railroad station and during peak harvest, employed about 500 people.

-Fruit was another economic driver in Santa Clara, employing hundreds of women and men to handle, sort, and can the fruit that came from orchards all around the Santa Clara Valley.
+Fruits were another economic driver in Santa Clara, employing hundreds of women and men to handle, sort, and can the fruit that came from orchards all around the Santa Clara Valley.
 Established in 1905, Pratt-Low Preserving Company shipped canned plums, cherries, apricots, peaches, and pears throughout the United States, England, and Asia.

 In 1900, the California Cured Fruit Association was instituted with the mission of overseeing the distribution of dried fruit produced in the area.
 In 1901, the Association built an expansive dried fruit warehouse near Santa Clara’s railroad station, in close proximity to C.C.
 Morse & Co.
 After only three years, the Cured Fruit Association disbanded.
 Its warehouse was revitalized in 1916 when Rosenberg Brothers used the space for its fruit drying facility.